freme-project/freme-project.github.io/knowledge-base/freme-for-sysadmins/use-freme-docker.md

 rm freme-standard.tar.gz
 ```

-### 4. Start docker-compose.
-The first time you run this command it will download several gigabyte
+### 4. Start docker-compose

+The first time you run this command it will download several gigabyte of data.

 ```
+cd /opt/freme
 docker-compose up -d
 ```